 - The values of mutual respect can be seen in all areas of school life; pupils are encouraged to promote each other, to respect the adults they interact with and also to respect the world around them.
 Our PSHE, R.E and Geography curriculums have topics that specifically aim to teach these skills but we believe it is modelled by everything we do and everybody we talk to.

-- Our Class charters highlight the importance of respect.
+- Our school rules and expectations highlight the importance of respect.

 Tolerance of those of different faiths and beliefs

 - Our RE curriculum provides a broad and balanced education on a range of faiths, religions and cultures.